KSPIAS/KSPIAS/README.md

 ### 🚀 About Me

-[cite_start]I am an **ETL Developer** experienced in data integration, migration, and transformation. [cite: 1] [cite_start]I am proficient in ETL tools such as DataStage, SSIS, and Azure Databricks, with practical skills in SQL and Python. [cite: 2] [cite_start]I am a problem solver and a collaborative team player committed to delivering reliable and efficient data solutions. [cite: 3]
+ETL Developer experienced in data integration, migration, and transformation.
+Proficient in ETL tools such as DataStage, SSIS, and Azure Databricks, with practical skills in SQL and Python.
+A problem solver and collaborative team player committed to delivering reliable and efficient data solutions.

 ---